DerHary/PHP-Password-Generator/README.md

 # 🔐 PHP Password Generator

 A secure, customizable password generator built with PHP and Bootstrap.
-Fully local, no dependencies, multi-language support, and instant copy-to-clipboard functionality.
+Multi-language support, and instant copy-to-clipboard functionality.

 ## ✨ Features

 - 🔢 Adjustable number and length of passwords
 - 🔠 Fine-tune number of digits, uppercase letters, and special characters
-- ✅ Enable/disable specific special characters: `! ? @ $ % # - _ +`
+- ✅ Enable/disable specific special characters
-- 🌍 Language selector: English, German, French, Spanish, Turkish (session-based)
+- 🌍 Language selector: English, German, French, Spanish, Turkish
+- 📋 Save Settings - Session based
 - 📋 Click-to-copy passwords with animation and ✔️ visual feedback
 - 📊 Each generated password is evaluated with a custom strength algorithm and displayed as a color-coded progress bar:
   - Strength calculation considers: